CygenceTech/content-ops-starter/content/pages/index.md

       subtitle:
         textAlign: center
   - title:
-      text: Not sure what your business needs to take its IT to the next level?
+      text: Not sure what your business needs to take its AI to the next level?
       color: text-dark
       type: TitleBlock
     subtitle: We can help!
 Contact us for a free consultation.